ShannaBadhesha/Final_project/README.md

 meanSdPlot(assay(ntd))
 ```
 ![png](Graphs/graph_6.png)
+Plotting standard deviation against the sqaure root of the variance over all samples.
+Highest between 15000-25000.
+Somewhat of a normal distribution leaning towards the right.

 ```r
 meanSdPlot(assay(vsd))
 ```
 ![png](Graphs/graph_8.png)
+Plotting standard deviation against the sqaure root of the variance over all samples.
+Highest around 30000.

 ```r
 meanSdPlot(assay(rld))
 ```
 ![png](Graphs/graph_9.png)
+Plotting standard deviation against the sqaure root of the variance over all samples.
+Few outliers with a overall flat curve.

 ### Data quality assessment by sample clustering and visualization
 Data quality assessment and quality control (i.e. the removal of insufficiently good data) are essential steps of any data analysis.
 These steps should typically be performed very early in the analysis of a new data set, preceding or in parallel to the differential expression testing.